wpeventmanager/wp-event-manager/readme.txt

 Fixed : The Organizer Logo Can Now Be Saved In The Backend.
 Fixed : In Organizer, Id Field Is Available In The Backend.
-Fixed: The Issue Of Image Removal After Deleting An Event Is Resolved.
+Fixed : The Issue Of Image Removal After Deleting An Event Is Resolved.
-Fixed : Visual Composer Added Event Listing Shortcodes.
+Fixed : Visual Composer Added Events Listing Shortcodes.
 Fixed : Security Issue Fixed And Improved.
-Added : The Event Country Field Can Now Be Hidden With A Snippet Code.
+Added : The Events Country Field Can Now Be Hidden With A Snippet Code.
 Added : Event List View Is Now Available In Elementor.

 = [3.1.41] 29-12-2023 =